elegant-bro/stringify/README.md

 );
 ```

-Nothing special in example above, where is magic?
+Nothing special in the example above, where is magic?

 ```php
 <?php